-We base the fair value of our Level 1 financial instruments, which are in active markets, using quoted market prices for identical instruments.
+The Company bases the fair value of its Level 1 financial instruments, which are in active markets, using quoted market prices for identical instruments.

-We obtain the fair value of our Level 2 financial instruments, which are not in active markets, from a third-party professional pricing service using quoted market prices for identical or comparable instruments, rather than direct observations of quoted prices in active markets.
-Our professional pricing service gathers observable inputs for all of our fixed income securities from a variety of industry data providers (e.g. large custodial institutions) and other third-party sources.
+The Company obtains the fair value of its Level 2 financial instruments, which are not in active markets, from a third-party professional pricing service using quoted market prices for identical or comparable instruments, rather than direct observations of quoted prices in active markets.
+The Company's professional pricing service gathers observable inputs for all of its fixed income securities from a variety of industry data providers (e.g. large custodial institutions) and other third-party sources.
 Once the observable inputs are gathered, all data points are considered and an average price is determined.

-We validate the quoted market prices provided by our primary pricing service by comparing their assessment of the fair values of our Level 2 investment portfolio balance against the fair values of our Level 2 investment portfolio balance provided by our investment managers.
-Our investment managers use similar techniques to our professional pricing service to derive pricing as described above.
+The Company validates the quoted market prices provided by its primary pricing service by comparing their assessment of the fair values of its Level 2 investment portfolio balance against the fair values of its Level 2 investment portfolio balance provided by its investment managers.
+Its investment managers use similar techniques to its professional pricing service to derive pricing as described above.

-We did not have any Level 3 financial assets or liabilities as of October 31, 2013 or July 31, 2013.
+The Company did not have any Level 3 financial assets or liabilities as of October 31, 2014 or July 31, 2014.

-The following tables summarize the Company's financial assets measured at fair value on a recurring basis, by level within the fair value hierarchy as of October 31, 2013:
+The following tables summarize the Company's financial assets measured at fair value on a recurring basis, by level within the fair value hierarchy as of October 31, 2014 and July 31, 2014: